deficollective/defiscan/src/content/protocols/velodrome-v2.md

 ## Conclusion

-The Velodrome protocol achieves Medium centralization risk scores for its _Upgradeability_ and _Exit Window_ dimensions.
-It thus ranks Stage 1.
+The Velodrome protocol achieves _Medium_ centralization risk scores for its _Upgradeability_ and _Exit Window_ dimensions.
+It thus ranks _Stage 1_.

-The protocol could reach Stage 2 by transferring the permissions to an onchain governance with 30 days exit window.
+The protocol could reach _Stage_ 2 by transferring the permissions to an _onchain governance_ with 30 days _Exit Window_.

 > Overall score: Stage 1